efigence/burrow/README.md

     type: fanout
 ```

 Both `source` and `dest` are topology description.
 Each consists of two keys: `url` which is the AMQP url to connect to, and `topology` which is a list containing all the steps to build your topology.
+Each distinct `url` will be connected to exactly once.
+Each topology list will be built on a separate AMQP channel.

 Each element in that list has two mandatory keys: `name` and `type`, the rest is optional.
 First, `type`.
 It's one of `direct`, `fanout`, `topic`, `headers` and `queue` (actually, it's only a method name to call on `Bunny::Channel`).
 The first four create exchanges, and the last one, obviously, creates a queue.